TrungNguyen1909/qemu-t8030/BUILD.md

 # Preparing the ramdisk

 This step is needed until issue #1 is fixed.
+Note that you need a macOS for this.

 ```sh
 # resize